JoanR99/sticky-notes-server-fastify/README.md

 ### Prerequisites

-1. You need to have Node.js installed in your machine
+1. You need to have Node.js installed in your machine.
+2. A PostgreSQL database.

 ### Installation